branyang02/notie/README.md

 ### Features and Documentation

-Checkout the [tutorial](https://notie-nine.vercel.app/notes/tutorial) for more information.
+Checkout the tutorial at the main demo page [https://notie-nine.vercel.app/](https://notie-nine.vercel.app/).

 ## Deploy your notes (Vercel)